 However, the significant mid-November rally put it back above 170.50-.00.
-And in this case 'significant' is not just in terms of the rally's magnitude, but also in the degree to which the DECEMBER BUND FUTURE seems to be Negating that recent major 170.50 DOWN Break and recovering back above weekly MA-41 in the same area.
-If that is so, then it should revert to sustained stronger tendencies, which would also indicate sustained global economic weakness.
+And in this case 'significant' is not just in terms of the rally's magnitude, but also in the degree to which the DECEMBER BUND FUTURE seemed to be Negating that recent major 170.50 DOWN Break and recovering back above weekly MA-41 in the same area.